 Deter theft by storing inside if possible.
 If you must store your boat outside, keep it hidden, covered, and secured with a sturdy cable lock.

 It is also possible to attach a boat using foam blocks instead of a rack.
+We do not recommend this method due to its inability to stop a boat from moving side to side.
 This is not ideal if you are travelling long distances or at high speeds.

 We Highly recommend that boats be strapped to a vehicle using a roof rack and the technique described below.
 All boat purchases include a set of webbing straps, Hood loops, and a bow line.

 Care and Maintenance

 After a day of paddling: